rrooij/LibreRead/README.md

-BookList
+LibreRead
 ========

-BookList is a AGPLv3.0 licensed web applicationi made in Django for managing book collections.
+LibreRead is a AGPLv3.0 licensed web applicationi made in Django for managing book collections.
 This is still a work in progress, I'm not even sure if I will finish this.